-So you’ve taken the plunge and decided that your business needs a brand new website, and you’ve focused your efforts on having a WordPress site built.
+So you’ve taken the plunge and decided that your business needs a brand new WordPress website, and you’ve focused your efforts on having a new website built.
 And why not, as a CMS it’s fantastic; totally flexible but powerful enough to cater for everything you might need from your site and being open-source means it’s mostly free and continually developed.
 It also powers most of the world’s websites currently!

 You could opt for a totally bespoke theme, completely tailored to your business and hand-written from scratch.
 You could go down the framework route such as the Twitter Bootstrap framework, or HTML5 Boilerplate or lastly the fully paid up premium theme route where you purchase a ready made theme and then tweak it and customise it to match your brand or business.

 But how do you know which route you should take?
 Here we try to explain the differences, the pros/cons and potential pitfalls.